 Heritage Science Café

-/in General/by Roland TuschAt the end of May, Heritage Science Austria organised the Heritage Science Café at BOKU together with ICOMOS Austria, the Vienna University of Technology and BOKU University.
+/in Events/by Roland TuschAt the end of May, Heritage Science Austria organised the Heritage Science Café at BOKU together with ICOMOS Austria, the Vienna University of Technology and BOKU University.
 Daniela Lehner and Roland Tusch presented the Wachau Routes project and discussed challenges and opportunities of arts-based research in their lecture.
 Arts-based research offers the opportunity to question traditional research approaches and initiate open-ended processes.
 Artistic works are open to interpretation and contribute to a holistic understanding of the object of investigation.
 Following the lecture programme, a lively exchange took place among the participants.
 We discussed the potential of arts-based research with researchers from various disciplines, for example in the context of inventories of cultural landscapes.

 Symposium on mobility and apricot blossom